-For example, employers may set up timesheets or time clocks so that employees can not “clock in” for pre-shift or post-shift work.
-They may discourage employees from reporting overtime.
+For example, employers may set up timesheets or time clocks preventing employees from being able to “clock in” for pre-shift or post-shift tasks.
+They may discourage workers from reporting their overtime work.

 Or they may simply require employees to do more tasks than they can do in their shift or in the hours they are supposed to work.

 3. Do I have a “work off the clock” claim even if I am a salaried employee?